stevenwhatever123/Manage-manga-folders/README.md

 # Manage-manga-folders
- A simple python script to manage downloaded manga folders for me
+ A simple python script to manage just unziped manga folders for me